-Fort Bridger was first established in 1843 as a trading post by Jim Bridger and his partner, Louis Vasquez, on the on Black’s Fork of the Green River.
+Fort Bridger was first established in 1843 as a trading post by Jim Bridger and his partner, Pierre Louis (Luis) Vasquez, on the on Black’s Fork of the Green River.
 Planning to trade both with the Indians and the westward-bound emigrants, the first “fort” was composed of two double-log houses about 40 feet long, joined by a pen for horses, and provided a small blacksmith shop.

 Westward bound emigrants who looked forward to the stop and a break from the long monotonous days of traveling were often disappointed upon their arrival at Fort Bridger.
 Unlike Fort Laramie, a “civilized” outpost, in their minds, Fort Bridger was little more than a crude collection rough-hewn log buildings.

 Of the fort, emigrant Edwin Bryant would say, “The buildings are two or three miserable log cabins, rudely constructed and bearing but a faint resemblance to habitable houses.”

 Another, named Joel Palmer, remarked: “It is built of poles and dabbed with mud; it is a shabby concern.
 Here are about 25 lodges of Indians, or rather white trapper’s lodges, occupied by their Indian wives.
 They have a good supply of skins, coats, moccasins; which they trade for flour, coffee, sugar, etc.”

 When the Mormon Pioneer Company reached the fort on July 7, 1847, they spent a day there but considered the prices of supplies too high at the remote trading post.
 When a group of Mormons settled near Fort Bridger, tensions arose between Bridger and the new settlers.
 The next year, the Mormon settlers reported to Brigham Young, in Salt Lake City, that Bridger was selling liquor and ammunition to the Indians, a violation of federal law.